 Public involvement in research spans a variety of activities, and is not limited to participation in meetings (as explicitly referenced in the guidance).
 The use of the word 'unlikely' in the guidance means that there will be an element of interpretation involved in whether an activity falls within the direction of EIM71105.
 Two main factors to consider in this context are: whether involvement activities amount to employment, and whether expenses reimbursed are deemed 'reasonable'.
-It is for each organisation to take responsibility to understand tax rules and apply them to their own systems and processes.
+It is for each organisation to take responsibility to determine what they deem 'reasonable', and understand tax rules and apply them to their own systems and processes.